mariavittoriaateri/MasterThesis/README.md

 The gold and predicted files resulting from IRNet in Experiment 1 are found at `./gold_queries_irnet_exp1.sql` and `./pred_queries_irnet_exp1.sql`.
 The gold and predicted files resulting from SmBop in Experiment 1 are found at `./gold_queries_smbop_exp1.sql` and `./pred_queries_smbop_exp1.sql`.

+The results of the evaluation script are found at `./dirndl_eval_exp1_irnet.yml` and `./dirndl_eval_exp1_smbop.yml`.

+In order to see the information retrieval resulting from the execution of the queries, the `./sqlexecution.py` script must be run.
+The results for Experiment 1 are found at `./sqlexecution_output_exp1_irnet.yml` and `./sqlexecution_output_exp1_smbop.yml`.
+(STATE ARGUMENTS TAKEN BY SCRIPT)
+Note: Query 4 from the IRNet predicted queries is excluded when running `sqlexecution.py` because it generates a bug in the system which blocks it.

 ## Citations